 CNI is a nonprofit social enterprise that’s helping Indiana become carbon neutral as soon as possible.
 As a social enterprise, it’s designed to generate much of its own revenue through fundraisers and fees for service.
 All of this is designed to benefit the common good.

 We founded it in April 2020.
-We’re starting with households, businesses, and academic institutions.
+We’re starting by helping households and businesses become carbon neutral first.
 The Indiana Forest Alliance (IFA) is a 501(c)(3) non-profit and CNI’s fiscal sponsor.
 This does not mean IFA supports CNI financially.
 It means IFA is incubating CNI -- offering governance, accountability, and bookkeeping for a fee of 5% of all revenues.

 What is Carbon Neutrality?